 2. Black Soil

 The next soil on the list is Black Soil.
 It is also known as Cotton or Regur Soil.
+Black soils are mineral soils which have a dark surface, enhanced with natural carbon that is 25 cm deep.
+Two classifications of Black soils (first and second classes) are there.
 Check essential information about black soil in the section below.

 Regions or States – It is available in Gujarat, Madhya Pradesh, Maharashtra, Andhra Pradesh, Tamil Nadu, and Telangana.
 Black soil majorly found in the river valley of rivers Narmada, Godavari, Tapi, and Krishna.